 Settlements and Verdicts in Sphenoid Injury Cases

-• 2015, Pennsylvania: $560,000 Settlement.
+- 2015, Pennsylvania: $560,000 Settlement.
 This case involved a head-on collision.
 The at-fault driver slid on black ice” and struck the plaintiff.
-She was hospitalized for seven days after suffering a basilar skull fracture, temporal bone fracture, fracture of the sphenoid sinus and subdural hematoma.
+She was hospitalized for seven days after suffering a basilar skull fracture, temporal bone fracture, fracture of the sphenoid sinus, and subdural hematoma.
 The plaintiff initially had double vision and a hearing loss but, thankfully, these problems resolved.
 Her medical bills and lost wages were light for such an injury: a $2,907 wage loss and $34,539 in medical bills.
 Plaintiff sued every in sight: the driver, the owner of the car, residential property owners who shared the driveway where the ice was located, and the Pennsylvania Department of Transportation.
 The argument there was a tough one: the road was negligently designed to because it easily allowed surface water to gather to form ice.
 The at-fault driver’s defense was “I could know it was ice” and “I only had two beers.”
-That is rarely a successful defense and the driver paid most of the settlement, but the property owners, and the PennDOT did contribute to over $100,000.
+That is rarely a successful defense, and the driver paid most of the settlement, but the property owners and PennDOT did contribute over $100,000.

-• 2015, California: $17,393,480 Verdict.
+- 2015, California: $17,393,480 Verdict.
 This case involved an Indiana University Ph.D. candidate who was involved in a multi-vehicle collision.
 The at-fault driver was driving a flatbed Freightliner truck and pulled into the lane where the victim had been stopped in traffic.
 The victim was ambulatory and self-extricated at the scene.
 He did not lose consciousness.
 But he suffered jaw fractures and right maxillary sinus and right sphenoid lateral pterygoid fractures.
 The truck driver admitted responsibility but claimed the injuries were not that bad.
-The guy, incredibly, never missed a day of school and had a 4.0-grade point average after the accident.
+The guy, incredibly, never missed a day of school and had a 4.0 grade point average after the accident.
 He even got married.
-But the Plaintiff claimed a traumatic brain injury causing panic attacks, short-term memory problems, and an inability to multi-task.
+But the Plaintiff claimed a traumatic brain injury causing panic attacks, short-term memory problems, and an inability to multitask.
 The jury obviously agreed.

 Getting a Lawyer for Your Case